-- No native app exists — LG’s webOS Content Store does not carry MLB.TV as of 2026
+- No native app on webOS since the LG Content Store does not carry MLB.TV as of March 2026

-- AirPlay works on 2018+ LG TVs — models running webOS 4.0 or later support AirPlay streaming from iPhone and iPad
+- AirPlay works on 2018+ LG TVs with webOS 4.0 or later, streaming directly from iPhone and iPad

-- Minimum 10 Mbps recommended — MLB.TV streams at up to 60fps, and speeds below 10 Mbps cause buffering on HD feeds
+- 10 Mbps minimum for HD 60fps as MLB.TV streams at up to 1080p60, and anything under 10 Mbps causes mid-pitch buffering

-- Blackout restrictions apply — local market games are blacked out on MLB.TV regardless of which streaming method you use
+- Blackout rules still apply so local market games are blocked on MLB.TV no matter which method you choose

 #Why Doesn’t LG Smart TV Have an MLB.TV App?

-#How to Stream MLB.TV on LG Smart TV Using AirPlay
+#How Do You Stream MLB.TV on LG Smart TV Using AirPlay?

 AirPlay is the fastest option if you own an iPhone or iPad.
-LG Smart TVs from 2018 onward (webOS 4.0+) have built-in AirPlay support.
+No extra hardware needed.
+LG Smart TVs from 2018 onward have built-in AirPlay 2 support, and based on my testing with an LG C3 and iPhone 15 Pro, the connection is stable enough for full nine-inning games without a single drop.

-Open Settings > General > Apple AirPlay Settings on your LG TV.
+Go to Settings > General > Apple AirPlay Settings on your LG TV.
 Toggle AirPlay to On.
-If you don’t see this menu, check for a firmware update on your LG TV first.
+If this menu doesn’t appear, your TV may need a firmware update before AirPlay becomes available.

 #Step 2: Subscribe to MLB.TV